 - High-efficiency moth repellent: simply place lavender sachet bags and cedar sachets bags in your wardrobe and closet, or stick in drawer and chests to...

-- Effective protection: put moth repellent for closet and cedar lavender bags simply, our moth repellent work.
-You will not only love the moth...
+- Effective protection: put moth repellent for closet and sachets for drawers and closets simply, our moth repellent work.
+You will not only love the...

 - Keep your clothes fresh: the moth repellent lavender sachet bags and cedar blocks give a pleasant forest scent, keep your clothes smelling fresh in...

 3. Clothes Moth Traps

 If you’re looking for an effective way to trap moths without using chemicals, then the best sticky traps might be your best option.
 You will find numerous moth repellent products, and one of them are sticky traps.

 These things contain moth pheromones that help draw moths in and kill moths.
 These are effective tools for when you want to prevent moths from infesting your home.
 A moth trap also works as a moth killer.

 If you’re looking for a more direct approach to killing the moths, then insecticides may be the right choice.
 These are available in both aerosol and liquid forms and can be applied directly onto fabrics or sprayed into closets and drawers.